Linear Dimensionality Reduction: Principal Component Analysis ( PCA )

 and

 Hence, $V$ as new basis for PCA of $A$ is the matrix $V$ in SVD of $A$, and $\Lambda=\Sigma^2$.
 We have

 This yields a second algorithm for PCA:\\ \\

-\nB Adopting the SVD viewpoint has some advantages: \begin{itemize}[label=$\rightarrow$] \item there exists efficient and stable algorithms for computing a SVD, \item it avoids a matrix $\times$ matrix computation $(C=A^\t A)$ which can be costly when $n$ and $p$ are large, \item it leads to easier generalization with instrumental variables or metrics on row or column space (see section \ref{alg:pcamet}), \item If the dimensions $n$ and $p$ are (very) large, the SVD can be computed with random projection (see \cite{Halko2011}).
-Such a calculation is presented below. \end{itemize}
+\paragraph{About the choice between SVD and EVD:} Adopting the SVD viewpoint has some numerical advantages: \begin{itemize}[label=$\rightarrow$] \item there exists efficient and stable algorithms for computing an SVD, \item it avoids a matrix $\times$ matrix computation $(C=A^\t A)$ which can be costly when $n$ and $p$ are large, \item it leads to easier generalization with instrumental variables or metrics on row or column space (see section \ref{alg:pcamet}), \item If the dimensions $n$ and $p$ are (very) large, the SVD can be computed with random projection (see \cite{Halko2011}).
+Such a calculation is presented below. \end{itemize} However, matrix $C=A^\t A$ is the variance covariance matrix of the distribution of the variables in the statistical approach, and must not be ignored.